MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 The first idea of a center dedicated to the research of music and multimedia at the crossroads of art, technology and science goes back to conductor and pianist Hermann Scherchen (1891-1966) who founded a studio in Gravesano, Switzerland.
 He also edited a journal called [Gravesaner Blätter](https://github.com/MUTOR-2/HistoryAndPracticeOfMultimedia/raw/main/assets/other/Gravesaner_Blaetter-Inhaltsverzeichnis.pdf) to which between 1955 and 1966 some of the great minds of his time such as Boulez, Pierre Schaeffer, Xenakis, Moles, Trautwein, Le Corbusier, Adorno, Meyer-Eppler, Tenney as well as Mathews and Pierce have contributed to.

 ## Bell Labs
-John R. Pierce (1910-2002) was an American engineer and author who wrote on electronics and information theory, and developed jointly the concept of pulse-code modulation (PCM) with his Bell Labs colleagues Barney Oliver and Claude Shannon.
+John R. Pierce (1910-2002) was an American engineer and author who wrote on electronics and information theory, and developed jointly the concept of [Pulse-code modulation (PCM)](https://en.wikipedia.org/wiki/Pulse-code_modulation) with his Bell Labs colleagues Barney Oliver and Claude Shannon.
 He supervised the Bell Labs team which built the first transistor and gave it its name.
 He also lend his own name to the Bohlen-Pierce scale which he co-discovered.
 At Bell Labs, he was known to give his co-workers, Max Mathews among them, freedom to pursue odd projects without an explicit goal to create products for commercial exploitation.
 They had a position for a "research composer in residence" which gave James Tenney (1934-2006) and Jean-Claude Risset (1938-2016), a French physicist, pianist and composer, the opportunity to pursue their research interests.
 Jean Claude Risset later became the head of the Computer Department at IRCAM (1975-1979) and composed his the first Duet for one pianist (1989) at the MIT Media Lab.Bell Labs was responsible for a few computer graphics and music firsts:

 The Bell Labs were noted for the following accomplishments in the area of computer art:
 - 1961: computer performs "Daisy Bell" with music programmed by Max Mathews and speech programmed by John Kelly and Carol Lockbaum.
 This was later the inspiration for the computer "HAL" singing the song in the movie 2001.
 Daisy Bell was also the nickname of one of Alexander Graham Bell's daughters.